How Does A Pick Stitch Sewing Machine Work? Is It Really Possible?

 Pick the Right Thread and Needle

-Before I start, I make sure I’ve got fine thread that matches or complements my fabric.
+Before I start, I make sure I’ve got fine sewing thread that matches or complements my fabric.
 I’m going for that slightly visible, classy touch.
 For lighter fabrics like cotton, I go with a universal needle (Size 70/10 or 80/12).

 If I’m working with something thicker, such as wool, I switch to a heavier needle to get the edge stitching.